Telemetry design

 EventsInstant facts that are not a duration: “validation failed”, “cache hit”, “relay publish”.

-Child spans / span.stepIntervals inside a request: “load rows”, “render template”, “external HTTP call”.
+Child spans / span.stepIntervals inside a request or at startup: “load rows”, “static_assets”, “external HTTP call”.

 Request span vs “user-visible latency”

 The default request span covers the whole request exchange in App.__call__ (handler work plus w.end() in finally)—not “CPU inside the handler coroutine” alone.
-If you:
+Two patterns behave differently:

 If you care about a specific phase, record it: